kaicataldo/discord-transcript-generator/README.md

 ## Usage

-The utility will create the transcript by finding all the messages sent on a given date.

 ### Prerequisites

 A registered Discord bot is required to use this utility.
-If you haven't already done, please follow the instructions [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html) to set it up.
+If you haven't already done so, please follow the instructions [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html) to set one up.

 ### CLI usage